nichoth/events/README.md

 ## bus

+This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, except for the constructor, which takes a list of valid event names, and the `emit` method, which will return a curried function if you don't pass in a second argument.

+### example

+#### event names
 Pass in a list of event names when you create a bus, then throw an error if you subscribe to an event that's not in the list.
 If you don't pass in any event names, then you can subscribe to anything.

-This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, except for the constructor.

-### example

 ```js
 var test = require('tape')